2021 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship Thailand 1: The Game Changer
+BKFC Thailand 1: The Game Changer

-Bare Knuckle Fighting Championship Thailand 1: The Game Changer was a bare-knuckle fighting event by Bare Knuckle Fighting Championship held on December 18, 2021, in Thailand.
+BKFC Thailand 1: The Game Changer was a bare-knuckle fighting event by Bare Knuckle Fighting Championship held on December 18, 2021, in Thailand.

 Background

 In the main event, Tee Jay Chang and Fabiano Hawthorne and in the co-main event, Sirimongkol Singmanasak and Reza Goodary will face each other.
 Hawthorne later withdrew due to injury and was replaced by Keivan Soleimani.